-“Stroke” takes place when an artery to the brain is blocked or ruptures resulting in the death of an area of brain tissue due to loss of its blood supply.
-Most of the strokes are ischemic (due to blockage of an artery), but some are hemorrhagic (due to rupture of an artery).
-In Transient ischemic attacks (TIAs) however, there is no permanent brain damage and the symptoms resolve within 1 hour.
+“Stroke” occurs when an artery to the brain is blocked or ruptured resulting in the death of brain tissue due to loss of its blood supply.
+Most of the strokes are ischemic (due to blockage of an artery) and some are hemorrhagic (due to rupture of an artery).
+In Transient Ischemic Attacks (TIAs) there is no permanent brain damage and the symptoms resolve within 1 hour.

-About 80% of strokes are ischemic, usually due to a blocked artery, often blocked by a blood clot.
-Brain cells bereft of their blood supply fail to receive enough oxygen and glucose (a sugar), which are carried by the blood.
-The damage, however, depends on the duration of this deprivation of blood.
-If deprived for a short while, brain cells are stressed, but they can recover.
-If this condition is for a longer period, brain cells die, and some functions may be lost, sometimes permanently.
-How soon brain cells die after being deprived of blood varies.
+Nearly 80% of strokes are ischemic i.e. due to a blocked artery, often blocked by a blood clot.
+Brain cells are deprived of their blood supply and fail to receive enough oxygen and glucose, which are carried by the blood.
+However, the damage depends on the duration of this blood deprivation.
+Brain cells become stressed if the deprivation is short, but they can recover.
+If this condition is too long, brain cells die, and some functions may be lost permanently.

-Ministrokes or Transient ischemic attacks (TIAs) are indicators for an impending ischemic stroke.
+Ministrokes or TIA are indicators of an impending ischemic stroke.
 They occur due to a short interruption of the blood flow to part of the brain.
 In this case, however, as the blood supply is restored immediately, brain tissue does not die and the regular function returns quickly.

-The remaining 20% of strokes are hemorrhagic in nature that results in bleeding in and around the brain.
+The remaining 20% of strokes are hemorrhagic, resulting in bleeding in and around the brain.
 Here, a blood vessel ruptures, resulting in the blood leaking into brain tissue or around the brain.
 Brain tissue that comes into direct contact with the blood is irritated and can result in scar tissue forming in the brain, sometimes leading to seizures.

 As early treatment can prevent loss of function and sensation, awareness regarding symptoms is vital.
 Those who exhibit any of the below symptoms should consult a doctor immediately, even if the symptoms go away: